Before you begin using Grant Runner, you need to:

 Create a Grant Runner Application in SAGE

 The Grant Runner Wizard provides tools for you to look up UW organizational codes, sponsors, and Principal Investigators.
-The Wizard data will automatically populate parts of your eGC1 and SF424 forms, so you do not have to enter the same information twice.
+The Wizard data will automatically populate parts of your eGC1 and SF424 forms, so you do not have to enter the same information more than once.

 - The Sponsor’s Application Instructions document and Program Announcement (PA) should always be the primary source of information regarding important criteria, such as page count, file size, and document types required by the sponsoring agency.